 Spring start-up for sprinklers

-There are a number of tasks to do and items to look for when re-energizing a sprinkler system after being turned off for the winter.
-Some of them are dependent on how the system was winterized or shut down; but, in general, the following will need to be done:
+Tasks necessary when reactivating a sprinkler system after being turned off for the winter are dependent on how the system was winterized or shut down, but in general, you can use the following steps.

 With an electric automatic system, start with the controller:

 - Is the power turned on?
 Is the display functioning properly, with the correct time of day, day of the week, etc. showing?

 - Check to see if there is an appropriate program in place, including station run times, program start times, and days to water.
 This will probably need to be changed to match the current weather conditions.

 - If your controller has a replaceable battery backup, make sure it is a fresh battery, and the correct type of battery; alkaline or rechargeable.
 Alkaline batteries should be replaced every year, while rechargeable last longer.
 Do not substitute battery types.
 Warning: An incorrect battery can harm the controller.